-- a.
-All of them enthusiastically endorse the concept of EBFM. - b.
-Although there were differences in detail among the experts, the science participants expressed more similar visions of what constitutes "EBFM" than did the participants from Councils. - c.
-All the versions of EBFM in play in NOAA acknowledge more or less the same long list of possible considerations in EBFM, but differ in the weight given to different factors on the list.
+a.
+Each enthusiastically endorses the concept of EBFM.

+b.
+Although there were differences in detail among the experts, the science participants expressed more similar visions of what constitutes "EBFM" than did the participants from Councils.

+c.
+All the versions of EBFM in play in NOAA acknowledge more or less the same long list of possible actions to implement for EBFM, but differ in the weight given to different factors on the list.
 High weight is being given to accounting for variation in natural mortality of most or all species (not just harvested forage species) and low weight given to livelihood considerations and many other aspects of the human dimensions of EBFM.
-Although some social science on EBFM considerations is being supported in NOAA, it does not appear to be conceptually integrated with the much greater amount of work being on consideration of the marine ecosystem. - d.
+Although some social science research on EBFM considerations is being supported in NOAA, it does not appear to be conceptually integrated with the much greater amount of work being on consideration of the marine ecosystem.

+d.
 There seems to be a widespread but not universal desire in the NOAA expert community to develop a systematic EBFM framework, providing similar, inputs to all Councils ("similar" in the sense that the issues contained in the EBFM advice would be the same for all Councils, not that the numbers would be identical, of course).
 This reflects an unstated assumption that if an ecosystem issue is important enough to be addressed in an ecosystem approach to managing some fisheries, it is important enough to be included in the deliberations of all the Councils.

-- e.
-Whatever the details envisioned for science support on EBFM to be provided to Councils, in the science presentations modelling, forecasting, and use of indicators were always central pillars of the support. - f.
+e.
+Whatever the details envisioned for science support on EBFM to be provided to Councils, in the science presentations, modeling, forecasting, and use of indicators were always central pillars of the support.

+f.
 From points "d" and "e" there seemed to follow an idea that generic support tools, particularly models capable of forecasting and lists of "ecosystem indicators", should be designed for use across all regions.
-One region might leave development and testing of any given type of model or set of indicators, but once considered operational, it would be adapted for implementation in support of all Councils. - g.
-Although few Fisheries Ecosystem Management Plans have been developed, and not all the science experts from whom we heard mentioned them explicitly, when they were mentioned, it was always in a positive light.
-They appear to be envisioned as part of the grail of true EBFM.
-However, when they were discussed, little or no attention was given to a human component to an FEP. - h.
+One region might leave development and testing of any given type of model or set of indicators, but once considered operational, it could be adapted for implementation in support of all Councils.

+g.
+Although quite a few Fisheries Ecosystem Plans or enforceable ecosystem-based Fishery Management Plans have been developed scientific support was always positive.
+These plans appear to be envisioned as part of the grail of true EBFM.
+However, when they were discussed, little or no attention was given to a human component to an FEP.

+h.
 Adaptive management arose often in the discussions with science experts.
-Again, when it arose it was always in a positive light.
+Again, when it arose, opinion was always positive.
 However, often few details were provided about how "adaptive management" would work.
 When details were offered, they were generally indicator-based decision rules with triggers for pre-identified actions, with the rules developed in the context of "e" and "f".